Why Study Sports Science

 The dream job is to work full time as a Strength and Conditioning Coach within sport.
 I suppose am halfway there by working part time for Burnley women’s 1st team.
 In addition to that I am in the process of revising for my national Strength and Conditioning Accreditation and my plan throughout this year and next year is to gain that qualification.

-I would highly recommend Salford University.
+I would highly recommend University of Salford.
 The lecturers are your network, they know and have taught a lot of students who work full time in sports and even PhD students.
 It’s a fantastic course to do and here, you are highly likely to succeed!